 Medicare Part A – Hospice Care, blood, hospital visits

 - Hospitalization: Plan N offers coverage for the deductible of Part A for each benefit period.
 Along with that, you will get coverage for the expenses approved by Medicare for 365 days once the benefits from traditional Medicare end.

 - Hospice care: You can expect full coverage for hospice coinsurance.

 - Skilled nursing: You can get coverage for up to one hundred days at a nursing facility with plan N. However, after one hundred days, you’ll have to take care of the expenses.

 - Blood: The first three pints of blood required are covered by Plan N. And if more are required, they’re covered by Medicare

-Medicare Part B – ER or Doctor Visits
+Medicare Part B – Doctor's Services

 If you have a telehealth visit with your doctor, the $20 does not apply.
-Also if you visit an urgent care center and not the emergency room, the co-payment will not apply.

 Foreign Emergency Travel Benefits

 Medicare Supplement Plan N offers travel emergency coverage up to $50,000 per total lifetime.